 Since the beginning of the 1970s, the proportion of daily smokers has decreased considerably.
-For men, the percentage has fallen from over 50 to 15 per cent.
-For women, the figure remained stable at just over 30 per cent for a long period, however has now fallen to 14 per cent.
-In addition, 10 per cent say that they smoke occasionally.
+For men, the percentage has fallen from over 50 to 14 per cent.
+For women, the figure remained stable at just over 30 per cent for a long period, however has now fallen to 13 per cent.
+In addition, 9 per cent say that they smoke occasionally.

 While there has been a decrease in the proportion of men who smoke, there has in recent years been an increase in the percentage of those who take snuff.
-14 per cent of men aged 16-74 say that they take snuff daily and 5 per cent take snuff occasionally.
+15 per cent of men say that they take snuff daily and 6 per cent take snuff occasionally.
 While previously snuff was mostly used by older men, today it is most common among younger men.
 There is a small but growing proportion of women who take snuff.